 c) Add cell lysis buffer to cell extracts (1ml lysis buffer /5×107 cells).
 Vortex the mixture for 5min and store at -20C.

-- Preparation of cell lysates a) Thaw the frozen raw lysates by vortexing and repeat the freeze-thaw cycle twice.
+- Preparation of tissue extracts a) Thaw the frozen, raw tissue sample by vortexing and repeat the freeze-thaw cycle twice.

-- b) Disrupt cells with ultrasonicator.
+- b) Disrupt tissue with ultrasonicator.
 Keep the entire operation on ice.